Going Green and Keeping Clean: Outdoor Edition

 This is particularly relevant if you like to wash your own car in the driveway, says Kelly Stettner of the Black River Action Team, a Springfield, VT-based group dedicated to keeping local waterways clean and healthy.
 “Not only can the extra water push any dirt and junk already in the gutters down the storm drains and into the local lake or river, but think of the soap, oil and other automotive fluids that rinse off the car itself.
 These storm drains empty into water bodies, usually without any sort of treatment.”

-She recommends looking for organic, biodegradable soaps like Liquid Sunshine and washing cars on grass or gravel, if possible, to allow some filtering before the runoff reaches waterways.
+She recommends looking for organic, biodegradable soaps and washing cars on grass or gravel, if possible, to allow some filtering before the runoff reaches waterways.
 Above all, avoiding chemicals is key.
 “Chemicals can break down the asphalt while landing in the water supply,” he says.
 “Simply using a street-sweeper broom on a regular basis and hosing down dirt and dust should do the trick.”

 For pesky oil stains, Down recommends spreading an absorbent material like car litter, sand. or sawdust over the stain and letting it sit for a few days to soak up the spot.
 “Afterward, simply sweep the absorbent material off the driveway,” he says.

 Keeping exterior windows clean is important for both your equipment maintenance and the view from inside your home.
 But you don’t have to resort to toxic glass cleaning chemicals for a clear window.
-Les Stephens, JELD-WEN windows product marketing manager, says while your need to clean will depend on your climate, there are some basic tips you can follow to green your window cleaning.
+Les Stephens, JELD-WEN product marketing manager, says while your need to clean will depend on your climate, there are some basic tips you can follow to green your window cleaning.

 Instead of paper towels, Stephens suggests using a clean, lint-free soft cloth or sponge when you’re wiping down your windows.
 As for the cleaning solution, he suggests baby shampoo or vinegar mixed with water.
 If you have grease or oil problems, this mixture should do the trick.